ctse020/superoffice/webplugin/readme.md

 1) Go to the installationfolder of SoWeb (C:\Program Files\SuperOffice\SOWeb8\)

-2) Register assembly
+2) Register assembly:

 - Copy file "Ctse.SO.AjaxTest.dll" to the subfolder \bin\
-- In file "web.config" add the assembly to the section:
+- Open the file "web.config", change:

 <pre>
     &lt;Factory&gt;